How payments are applied to accruals

 The first transaction (TXN1) for $200 is posted on day 5 of Cycle 1.

-There two ways the Pismo platform can calculate and apply daily accruals, depending on the client’s market:
+There are two ways the Pismo platform can calculate and apply daily accruals, depending on the client’s market:

 Scenario 1: In some markets, daily accruals are calculated and applied each day, beginning on the payment due date plus one day (PDD + 1).
 Accruals continue to accumulate until the charges are paid off.